ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

    3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
    {: note}

-* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of ten capacity disks.
-It's available only for vSphere 6 instances.
+* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of 10 capacity disks.
+It's available only for vSphere 6 instance.

 #### NFS storage
 {: #vc_vcenterserveroverview-nfs-storage}